strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 4 May 2023 --

+- validateCustomerName method implemented and functioning as intended.
+- validateCustomerPhoneNumber method implemented and functioning as intended.

+---

 -- 3 May 2023 --

 - Valid order test updated as well as orders service incorporating validation for a customer name.